triangledirt/books/Lacy.md

 "Now we're going to go around our circle.
 We have a few questions we like to answer each morning.
 They're written on the board there.
 One.
 What is your name.
 That's the giveaway.
 Two What's your goal for the day.
 What's something you'd like to do today, something simple, that you can measure, that you'd like to accomplish today.
 We ask that it not be go to all the groups or see your doctor, 'cause you're expected to do those things.
 Alright.
 Moving right along.
 Three.
 A coping skill.
 What's something you do that helps you cope.
 When you're stressed, when life has got you down, what's something that helps you.
 Some examples are drawing, some people here like to do art.
 Some people their coping skill is music.
 That's one of mine.
 And finally, question number four, what's something you're thankful for.
 Who would like to start?"

 Faith started.
-Her goal for the day was "not to go ballistic on staff members".
+Her goal for the day was "not to go ballistic on staff members."
 Her coping skill was "fighting" which David protested against and asked her for a new one, but which she couldn't come up with one.
-Her thankful for was "people she had met in the Westlake Retreat".
+Her thankful for was "people she had met in the Westlake Retreat."
 She said all this with a sing-songy voice and then passed the focus to her left, back to David.

 We went around in a circle like this, a misshapen one, based on the position of various chairs and couches in the room, skipping over the TV, which was on mute, playing SportsCenter, coming all the way around the room and finally getting to me.